Check out opportunities for young people to get involved, as well as a range of tools and resources for practitioners

 Are you passionate about participation?

 Whether you are a young person or you are working with young people, there are many ways that you can engage throughout Somerset and beyond.
-Have a browse through the menu on the left hand side and take your pick!
+Have a browse through the toolkit on the left and take your pick!

 There is a good tradition in Somerset for listening to the voices of children, young people and their families to help shape better outcomes for them.